-Soft-bodied, 4mm-long mealybugs are often found on greenhouse plants and houseplants such as cacti and succulents, feeding on their sap.
-They are covered by a white, waxy secretion, and congregate in leaf axils and other inaccessible parts of plants.
-They debilitate the plants and secrete a sticky, sugary honeydew that covers the leaves, which often results in further problems, such as sooty moulds.
+Mealybugs are soft-bodied, 4mm-long insects often found on greenhouse plants and house plants such as cacti and succulents, feeding on their sap.
+They're covered by a white, waxy secretion, and congregate in leaf axils and other inaccessible parts of plants.
+In large numbers they can debilitate the plants and secrete a sticky, sugary honeydew that covers the leaves, which often results in further problems, such as sooty moulds.

-Infestations of white, waxy insects on indoor and greenhouse plants, along with sticky honeydew on the leaves.
+Infestations of white, waxy insects on indoor and greenhouse plants, along with sticky honeydew and possibly sooty mould on the leaves.